metrorailings/OwlBlog/content/posts/week-3-insights.md

 Vikings playing with some serious juice in this game given that they have yet to win a game this season.

+Kirk Cousins may have found the next Stefon Diggs in rookie Justin Jefferson.

 ***